LassoSoft/LassoGuide/lasso_guide_source/server/datasource-setup.rst

 #.
 Enter a password for the host in the "Password" field.
 Lasso will connect to
    the data source and all databases therein using this password by default.
 #.
 Click the :guilabel:`Add host` button.
 #.
-Once the host is added, the new host appears in the "Hosts Listing" below.
+Once the host is added, the new host appears in the "Hosts" listing below.

 Databases in newly created hosts are enabled by default.
 The administrator can disable databases by expanding the database listing and setting the